Karun26/Karun26/README.md

 Hi, I’m @Karun26
-I’m interested in ...Data_science,Python,Machine learning
+I’m interested in ...AI,Data_science,Python,Machine learning

 <!---
 Karun26/Karun26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.